-At this point, customer surveys are a given for most businesses.
-Using surveys gives you deeper insight into customers’ opinions, and helps you predict how likely they are to continue using your services.
-In other words, surveys help you maintain the best parts of your customers’ experiences, and prevent repeating any mistakes, all while giving you a personal look at the different preferences within your target audience.
-There are three commonly accepted methodologies to collect customer satisfaction, and the importance of each has evolved over time.
+Every company measures how it’s doing through customer surveys.
+Whether performed after a customer service call, in a follow-up email, or through SMS text, surveys help you maintain the best parts of your customers’ experiences, and prevent repeating any mistakes, all while giving you a personal look at the different preferences within your target audience.
+There are three commonly accepted methodologies to measure your company’s customer service, and the importance of each has evolved over time.

 - Net Promoter Score The Net Promoter Score (NPS), on the other hand, sorts customers into three categories: detractors, passives, and promoters.
 The NPS metric is based on responses to questions such as “How likely are you to recommend us to someone you know?”
 The percentage of detractors, those likely to look elsewhere for the product, is then subtracted from the percentage of promoters, who are likely to enthusiastically recommend you to others.
 The difference between the two percentages is the Net Promoter Score.
-Compared to the earlier CSAT, the NPS score is a better predictor of future customer behavior, especially if you follow up with an inquiry about the most important reason for their score.
+Compared to CSAT, the NPS score is a better predictor of future customer behavior, especially if you follow up with customers to find out why they ranked the service the way they did.